 My research and canoe building focuses primarily on the Penobscot, Passamaquoddy, and Maliseet of Maine and New Brunswick, who as a result of their close intertribal ties, share a distinctive and graceful traditional style of birchbark canoe, with little if any difference between the canoes of these three tribes.
 Most of their canoes did, however, go through some changes in style during the course of the 19th century, particularly noticeable in the end profiles.

 In the early1800’s and before, they had sharp, raking end profiles, which placed the extreme ends of the canoe at the top of the stems.
 The ends of canoes from the late 1800’s were generally re-curved, so that the extreme end measurement fell partway down the stems.
 This later style appears to have spread from west to east, beginning with the Abenaki, then adopted by the Penobscot, and reaching the Passamaquoddy and Maliseet last.
-In fact the earliest Wabanaki canoe I have seen is an Abenaki canoe from the Kennebec River dated 1745, and it has rounded ends.

 The ends of the older form also tended to be higher, which facilitated the common practice of turning the canoe over to use as shelter for the night when traveling.
 This could only be done with the later low-ended style with the aid of forked sticks used as props under the gunwale to gain more headroom.
 These later canoes were also usually fastened at the gunwales with nails or screws rather than with roots and pegs, and the sewing in the bark was often done with rattan chair-caning instead of root strands.

 From the mid-19th century, when Henry David Thoreau explored the Maine woods in birchbark canoes with the help of Penobscot guides, until the early 20th century, when wood and canvas canoes became popular, birchbark canoes were used widely by natives and non-natives alike for hunting, fishing, and sightseeing.